joomla/Manual/versioned_docs/version-4.4/user-interface-text/A-Z.md

 (I have changed this based on the NNG findings (http://www.nngroup.com/articles/web-writing-show-numbers-as-numerals/))
 * Write numbers with digits, not letters (23, not twenty-three).
 * Use numerals even when the number is the first word in a sentence or bullet point.
-* Use numerals for big numbers up to one billon.
+* Use numerals for big numbers up to one billion.
 As a compromise, you can often use numerals for the significant digits and write out the magnitude as a word.
 For example, write 24 billion.
 * "Enter the **number** of hits to increase the counter by."
 * "Limit the **amount** of text to display"